bonitasoft/bonita-doc/md/connector-development-toolkit.md

 ### Prerequisites

-To develop and test a Bonita BPM connector with the toolkit, you need the following software installed:
+To develop and test a Bonita connector with the toolkit, you need the following software installed:

 * Java 8 or later
 * Maven 3.2.x or later